adrianadepalma/BII_tutorial/bii_example.md

 Calculating the Biodiversity Intactness Index
 ================
-Adriana De Palma
-16 July, 2019
+Adriana De Palma, Katia Sanchez-Ortiz and Andy Purvis 29 August, 2019

   - [About PREDICTS](#about-predicts)
   - [About BII](#about-bii)